Luke23-45/Coding-a-simple-space-Battle-with-particle-simulation/README.md

 - **`main()`**: The main game loop, handling game initialization, event processing, updates, rendering, and resource management.

 ## Demo Video
-Check out the project demo video on YouTube: [Project Demo](https://www.youtube.com/watch?v=McOcbGHyAWA)
+Check out the project demo video on YouTube: https://youtu.be/HDTzYFRzg50
 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code.